blinken/paradar/README.md

 for the SD card and antenna.

 ### Software

+**2020-03-24** Software is complete and well-tested.
+Test units have been shipped to a small group of beta testers for their feedback

 **2020-02-25** We're just about feature-complete!
 978MHz ADS-B is working, LED colours are now red/green-colourblind-friendly, take-me-home feature is